Today's Articles

 *Dudley Weldon Woodard was born on this date in 1881.
 He was a Black mathematician.

 Dr. Woodard was a brilliant mathematician and a man of dignity; he enjoyed life despite his racial environment.
-He used the phrase "black is beautiful" in the 1930s; he often ignored the "colored" signs and visited any men's restroom of his choice.
+He used the phrase "black is beautiful" in the 1930s; he often ignored the "colored" signs and visited any men's restroom.
 He also ate at many "nice" restaurants and enjoyed the theaters of his choice in New York.
-He and his family once moved into what had been an all-white neighborhood because it was aesthetically nice and it was near Howard.
+He and his family once moved into what had been an all-white neighborhood because it was aesthetically nice and near Howard.
 Woodard devoted his entire professional life to promoting excellence in mathematics through advancing his students, teaching, and research.
 Dudley Woodard retired in 1947 and died July 1, 1965, in his home in Cleveland, Ohio.

 To Become a mathematician or statistician